petrocik/bluetoothserial/README.md

 When the bluetooth slave device moves out of range the BluetoothSerial class automatically attempts to reconnects.
 After 30 failed attempts the class sends a BLUETOOTH_FAILED message.
 To reconnect when the device is in range call BluetoothSerial.connect().

+Originally developed to work with the HC-06 and HC-05 bluetooth modules found on ebay.
+However any Serial Port Profile (SPP) bluetooth device should work.

+Due to the nature of serial communication there is nothing to ensure the complete serial of bytes has arrived.
+So it is best to structure your communication protocol in such a way that you know when all the bytes of a message have arrived.
+The BluetoothSerial class handles buffering bytes until complete message arrives.
+This is the reason you must return the number of byte read in the MessageHandler.read method.
+In the read method wrote you logic to read the data, if the message is incomplete just return 0.
+When read is called again after move data arrives check again to see if all data has arrived and then consume the bytes.
+Return the number of bytes consumer and BluetoothSerial will buffer the un-consumed bytes until the remaining bytes arrive.
+To ignore bytes in the buffer return the number of bytes to skip and the buffer will drop those bytes.

 ## Usage